jeteve/wordle-solver/README.md

 - `cargo run`
 - Do what it says.

+# Other games covered

+If you use the `-s 6` option, you can also solve https://www.wordle2.in/

+This seems to also be able to solve https://qntm.org/files/wordle/index.html

 # About `cargo install`

 The included executable will not run with cargo install as it needs a file asset to load its dictionary.
 So until I change the packaging, please use `git clone` and `cargo run` to run this.

-# Bonus

-This seems to also be able to solve https://qntm.org/files/wordle/index.html

 # Developing